-In addition, funds from the sales tax will be used as the Town seeks grant, loan and other funding for major projects that require a local match of some kind.
+In addition, funds from the sales tax are being earmarked for use in matches as the Town seeks grant, loan and other funding for major projects that require a local match.
 We would not even be eligible to apply for most projects without having these proceeds available for these matches.